wavefrontHQ/docs/pages/doc/wavefront_sdks.md

 ![tracing fmwk sdk](images/tracing_framework_sdk.png)

-**Note:** If you need deeper instrumentation, you can later augment specific function calls with an SDK for collecting metrics or trace data.
+{% include note.html content="If you need deeper instrumentation, you can later augment specific function calls with an SDK for collecting metrics or trace data." %}

 ## SDKs for Sending Raw Data to Wavefront